 Australia’s approach to the roll-out of the vaccine is evidenced-based, drawing on local, national and international expertise.
 This ensures the purchasing, transportation, and roll-out of the vaccines are based on sound expertise and contextual knowledge, noting the specifics of vaccine allocation in-country will be led by partner governments.

-Our commitment to ensure inclusive access to vaccines
+Our commitment to supporting inclusive and equitable access to COVID-19 vaccines

 Combatting the pandemic relies heavily on the effectiveness of COVID-19 vaccination and the ability to achieve high vaccination coverage.
 Vaccine acceptance and access will, however, be affected by the interplay between gender, disability, age, ethnicity and socioeconomic status amongst other factors.
 Failure to consider and address social inequalities will affect vaccination uptake and coverage.
 In recognition of the impact of social inequalities on access to vaccines, the Vaccine Access and Health Security Initiative has been designed to support and promote equitable, accessible and safe vaccination programs, aligned with national plans and priorities.
 Australia is working closely with partner governments and implementing partners, including UNICEF and WHO, to roll-out vaccination programs that are inclusive and accessible.